EranGrin/vue-web-component-wrapper/plugin/README.md

 ```

 ## Usage

+To create a web component using `vue-web-component-wrapper`, follow the steps below:

-First, import the necessary modules in your entry file:
+1. **Import the necessary modules** in your entry file:
 ```javascript
 import App from './App.vue';
 import tailwindStyles from './assets/tailwind.css?raw';